cminhho/FontEndWorkflowAutomation/README.md

  $yo angular
 ```

+### GRUNT
-### GRUNT: is a way to automate operations and to performing repetitive tasks.
+Grunt is a way to automate operations and to performing repetitive tasks.
 Once you have done the configuratio the less work you have to do when doing minification, compilation, deployment, unit testing, image optimisation and etc

 ```sh
  $npm install grunt --save-dev